 \section{Summary and Conclusions}

-Recent measurements of tracers in the outer MW stellar halo $(40<r<120\kpc)$ by~\cite{Petersen2021} measure an instantaneous differential ``travel velocity'' of the Milky Way disk compared to the outer stellar halo.
+Recent measurements of tracers in the outer MW stellar halo $(40<r<120\kpc)$ by~\cite{Petersen2021} measure an instantaneous differential ``travel velocity'' of the MW disk compared to the outer stellar halo.
 The travel velocity has been inferred as primarily due to the response of the MW halo to the recent infall of the LMC ~\cite[as shown in e.g.][]{Gomez2015,Garavito-Camargo:2019,Erkal2019, Cunningham:2020,Petersen:2020,Garavito-Camargo2021b}.
-In this study, we use the Timing Argument to infer the LG mass while accounting for the travel velocity empirically for the first time.
-This allows us to avoid modeling uncertainties in the LMC orbital history and mass profile, as well as uncertainties in the MW merger history.
+In this work, we study the effect of the travel velocity on the inferred LG mass from the Timing Argument empirically for the first time.
+This allows us to avoid modeling uncertainties in the LMC orbital history and mass profile as well as uncertainties in the MW merger history.

 We also consider three compilations of kinematic data for the distance and proper motion of M31, and find a decrease in the inferred mass compared to non-travel-velocity TA models.
-For each data set, as follows:\footnote{Errors correspond to the 68\% credible regions about the median LG mass from the MCMC sampled posterior pdfs of our model parameters.} \begin{itemize} \item[-] For the ``\textit{vdMG08 Dist. + HST PM}'' dataset -- the ~\cite{vdm2008} distance and \textit{HST} proper motion measurements~\citep{Sohn:2012,vdm2012} -- we find a LG mass of $\mlg = 3.98^{+0.63}_{-0.47}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 4.49^{+0.47}_{-0.42}\times10^{12}~\Msun$ when $\vtrav$=0.
-Thus, the inclusion of the that the travel velocity decreases the inferred LG mass by 11.36\%. \item[-] For the ``\textit{Cepheid Dist. + HST PM}'' dataset -- an updated Cepheid distance measurement from~\cite{Li2021} and the same \textit{HST} PMs from above -- we find a LG mass of $\mlg = 4.05^{+0.51}_{-0.34}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 4.61^{+0.42}_{-0.22}\times10^{12}~\Msun$ when $\vtrav$=0.
+For each data set, as follows: \footnote{Errors correspond to the 68\% credible regions about the median LG mass from the MCMC sampled posterior pdfs of our model parameters.} \begin{itemize} \item[-] For the ``\textit{vdMG08 Dist. + HST PM}'' data set -- the ~\cite{vdm2008} distance and \textit{HST} proper-motion measurements~\citep{Sohn:2012,vdm2012} -- we find a LG mass of $\mlg = 3.98^{+0.63}_{-0.47}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 4.49^{+0.47}_{-0.42}\times10^{12}~\Msun$ when $\vtrav$=0.
+Thus, the inclusion of the that the travel velocity decreases the inferred LG mass by 11.36\%. \item[-] For the ``\textit{Cepheid Dist. + HST PM}'' data set -- an updated Cepheid distance measurement from~\cite{Li2021} and the same \textit{HST} PMs from above -- we find a LG mass of $\mlg = 4.05^{+0.51}_{-0.34}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 4.61^{+0.42}_{-0.22}\times10^{12}~\Msun$ when $\vtrav$=0.
 Thus, the inclusion of the that the travel velocity decreases the inferred LG mass by 12.01\%.

-\item[-] For the ``\textit{Cepheid Dist. + Gaia PM}'' dataset -- a combination of the more recent Cepheid distance and latest \textit{Gaia} proper motion measurements of M31~\citep{Li2021,Salomon2021} -- we find a new measurement for the LG mass of $\mlg = 4.54^{+0.77}_{-0.56}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 5.09^{+0.72}_{-0.48}\times10^{12}~\Msun$ when $\vtrav$=0.
+\item[-] For the ``\textit{Cepheid Dist. + Gaia PM}'' data set -- a combination of the more recent Cepheid distance and latest \textit{Gaia} proper motion measurements of M31~\citep{Li2021,Salomon2021} -- we find a LG mass of $\mlg = 4.54^{+0.77}_{-0.56}\times10^{12}~\Msun$ (including the measured travel velocity), and of $\mlg = 5.09^{+0.72}_{-0.48}\times10^{12}~\Msun$ when $\vtrav$=0.
 Thus, the inclusion of the that the travel velocity decreases the inferred LG mass by 10.88\%. \end{itemize}